Stefano Bollani / piano, Fender Rhodes

 DUO CHUCHO VALDÉS & STEFANO BOLLANI

 Stefano Bollani and Chucho Valdés are now a duo!
 Without doubt one of the most fortunate, musically original and energising encounters between two outstanding musicians and personalities of contemporary music making.
-When the two outstanding pianist-composers first met in Bollani’s latest Italian TV show and then, in 2018, in concert at the Gran Teatro de la Habana, they already appeared as a perfectly well-blended duo showing total musical understanding and affinity, enrapturing both critics and audiences.
+When the two pianist-composers first met in Bollani’s latest Italian TV show and then, in 2018, in concert at the Gran Teatro de la Habana, they already appeared as a perfectly well-blended duo showing total musical understanding and affinity, enrapturing both critics and audiences.
 A musical "coup de foudre", so to speak, an extraordinary duo project informed by Chucho’s multi-faceted Afro-Cuban heritage and Bollani’s flamboyant versatile musicality.

-When not playing, Bollani writes books or creates theatre shows such as “La Regina Dada”, written and performed with wonderful actress Valentina Cenni.
+When not playing, Bollani writes books or creates theatre shows such as “La Regina Dada”, written and performed with actress Valentina Cenni.

 He gave life to character Dottor Djembe, an omniscient musicologist who spread irony and sarcasm through radio channel RAI 3 for several years.
 After he anchored his own TV show of jam sessions of speech and music “Sostiene Bollani” on Rai 3 for two seasons, his latest show “L’importante è avere un piano” was broadcast on Rai 1 TV in November/December 2016.